‘New York, New York 2

-Jack had been coordinating the airlift.
-Luckily the Lear was in Ft Lauderdale, as the Stones had returned to Coral Gables for the week.
-By the time Tommy boarded, they could go to Teterboro for the stars and be in Santa Monica by late evening.
-Jack arranged a limo to bring the performers directly to the Troubadour.
+Jack coordinated the airlift.
+Luckily the Lear is in Ft Lauderdale, as the Stones returned to Coral Gables for the week.
+By the time Tommy boards, they’ll go to Teterboro for the stars and be in Santa Monica by late evening.
+Jack arranges a limo to bring the performers directly to the Troubadour.
 Sometimes everything falls perfectly into place because it’s what’s right.
-Marty would literally kill me if the MGM deal falls through.
-I wasn’t worried.
+Marty will literally kill me if the MGM deal falls through.
+I’m not worried.
 Right?

-Finally, I called Doug back and assured him that Liza was arriving for tonight performance.
-I suggested he tell Robert Hilburn to come for a second night.
-Tony agreed to set up a bigger table at Dan Tana’s at 10 pm.
+Finally, I call Doug back and assures him that Liza is arriving for tonight performance.
+I suggest he tell Robert Hilburn to come for a second night.
+Tony agrees to set up a bigger table at Dan Tana’s at 10 pm.

-Andy dragged us to his meeting at LACMA (Los Angeles County Museum of Art).
-He was proud of us in our suits and ties.
-I felt just like another Hollywood hustler.
-I promised to keep my mouth shut.
-This was Andy’s crowd.
-He introduced me to the patrons, including Armand Hammer.
+Andy drags us to his meeting at LACMA (Los Angeles County Museum of Art).
+He is proud of us in our suits and ties.
+I feel just like another Hollywood hustler.
+I promise to keep my mouth shut.
+This is Andy’s crowd.
+He introduces me to the patrons, including Armand Hammer.

 “Oh, like the baking soda?”
-I innocently asked.
+I innocently ask him.

-The room went silent.
-Jack whispered that he was the owner of Occidental Petroleum and had ties to the Communist party; his dad named him for the arm and hammer on the USSR flag.
+The room goes silent.
+Jack whispers that he is the owner of Occidental Petroleum and has ties to the Communist party; his dad named him for the arm and hammer on the USSR flag.

-“What an interesting idea,” Mr. Hammer noted.
+“What an interesting idea,” Mr. Hammer notes.
 “Maybe I’ll buy that company.
 It would explain everything.”

-Everyone else laughed.
-I was off the hook.
-My mouth stayed shut the rest of the day.
-It had bitten off enough to chew.
-I was thinking about what to tell Elton.
-His surprise for my birthday, deserved a response.
+Everyone else laughs.
+I’m off the hook.
+My mouth stays shut the rest of the day.
+I had bitten off enough to chew.
+I’m thinking about what to tell Elton.
+His surprise for my birthday deserves a response.
 But Liza appearing out of the blue in West Hollywood might not tweak his artistic sensibilities.

 Cockamamie is as cockamamie does.
-I had to let him prepare.
-It was bigger than I could handle.
-Then I thought that all this was bull shit of my own making.
+I have to let him prepare.
+It is bigger than I can handle.
+Then I realize that all this is bull shit of my own making.
 What the fuck?
 It’ll work out on stage and no one can complain.
 Except for Twit.
-Here I was, starting to like the poof.
+Here I am, starting to like the poof.
 Stupid me.
 Right, shit for brains.

-“Not ‘til we perform,” he stopped me.
+“Not ‘til we perform,” he stops me.
 ‘It’s why Andy brought us.”

 “What?
 What are we performing?”